-I also found that the web design tools included were powerful and flexible, making it possible to build impressive websites in a short period of time.
+I also found that the web design tools included were powerful and flexible, making it possible to build impressive websites in a short period of time with compromising design quality.
 The user-friendly nature of Duda is undoubtedly one of its strongest points.

-The pages are responsive, so it’s not a serious problem here.
+The pages are responsive, so you won't have to do any serious customization here.

 Pricing for Duda is fairly reasonable and flexible.
-The $14 entry-level account should be well within the price range of most clients, although like each of the prices displayed, they’re only that price if you pay annually.
+The $14 entry-level account should be well within the price range of most clients, although like each of the prices displayed, that's only if you choose to be billed annually.

-And for super advanced users, while Duda offers an Agency package at $74 per month, while it is also possible to negotiate a custom account to suit the needs of your organization: with advanced features, developmental assistance and presumably much more, this could be a great option for some.
+And for super-advanced users, Duda offers an Agency package at $74 per month but it is also possible to negotiate a custom account to suit the needs of your organization.
+With advanced features, developmental assistance and presumably much more, this could be a great option for some more complex projects.

 But for now, let's just focus on those 3 plans you could buy right now, for your personal needs:

 |Admin||1||Team & Client Roles||Team & Client Roles|

 |Number of Templates||36||36||36|

 |Support||Email only||Email, chat, and phone||Email, chat, and phone (all priority)|